Due to a price war between Russia and Saudi Arabia, the price of oil has hit a 17-year low in the midst of the COVID-19 pandemic.

 To help stave off a global recession in 2016, the OPEC countries agreed to cut production of oil by 1.2 million barrels a day.
 Russia also agreed to cut production by 300,000 barrels a day.

 Now, at a time when people aren’t traveling because of COVID-19, few people are benefiting from the lower gas prices.
-However, the oil industry’s losses are only compounding the pain the economy is facing as faces weeks of uncertainty and crashes.
+However, the oil industry’s losses are only compounding the pain the economy is facing as Wall Street faces weeks of uncertainty and crashes.

 Is America energy independent?